pwhb/parthenon/kindness-saga/extra/prompts.md

 What I shared below is the first two chapters I'm satisfied with for now.
 It's only as a reference for what I'm aiming for in the next chapters.

 ---

+my goal is to introduce four protagonists in four chapters.
+I understand since they all share the same spirit of understanding the world deeply and a similar fate, there's a risk of kind of getting repeatitive or duplicate. did I do I good job of introducing four unique characters? then in the next three chapters, I give the backstory for the four except for Love whose story was already self-contained in the introduction.
+I know, again, there's a risk of the backstories being similar to each other or even unbalanced. but is the narrative I chose so far convincing and organic?

+---